YaroslavMartynenko/Portfolio/README.md

 ## Description

-This application shows how changes the number of company shares when the percentage of shares in the portfolio changes with a constant budget.
+This application shows how the number of company shares changes when the percentage of shares in the portfolio changes (with a constant budget).

 ### Input data